martijn0x76/dns-m0n/README.md

 Summary
 -------

-Simple Python script to alert on DNS changes.
+A simple Python script to keep an eye on your DNS records.

 Install
 -------